stryker-mutator/stryker-mutator.github.io/blog/2018-10-06-mutation-switching.md

 }
 ```

-With this code base `filter` and `filterNot` could be mutated to there counterparts.
+With this code base `filter` and `filterNot` could be mutated to their counterparts.
 This would give us the following code base if we implement the pattern match at the direct position.

 ```scala